 - Continuing Professional Development: Provides opportunities for updating professional skills and obtaining CEUs through MSHA sponsored programs.
 Works closely with the Professional Development and Education Committee.

-- Ethics and Standards: Serves as a resource to MSHA membership on questions or concerns of professional ethics.
+- Ethics: Serves as a resource to MSHA membership on questions or concerns of professional ethics.

 - Finance: Develops annual budget and serves as MSHA Treasurer.